kadena-community/kadena.js/packages/apps/docs/src/pages/quick-start.md

 Now that you have uploaded the smart contract, you can interact with it on the development network.

-## Interact with a smart contract
+## View the smart contract

+After you deploy the `hello-world` smart contract, you can view and interact with it on the development network using Chainweaver.

-To interact with the `hello-world` smart contract:
+To view the `hello-world` smart contract:

 1. In Chainweaver, click **Contracts** in the navigation panel.

    After you click Contracts, Chainweaver displays two working areas.
-   The left side enables you to edit a contract interactively.
+   The left side enables you to view and edit contract code and execute commands interactively.
-   The right side enables you to navigate, view, and test contracts you have deployed.
+   The right side enables you to navigate, view details, and test operations for contracts you have deployed.

-2. Click **Module Explorer**.
+2. On the right side in Contracts, click **Module Explorer**.

 3. Under Deployed Contracts, search for the `hello-world` contract.

-4. Click **View**  to show details of the smart contract.
+4. Click **View**  to display details about the smart contract.

-5. Click **Open**.
+   For example, you can see that this contract has two functions—`set-message` and `greet`—and one capability defined.

+## Execute a read-only command

-   On the left side, you can write a command to execute it on the blockchain.
+On the left side of the Contracts tab, you can write commands you want to execute on the blockchain.
 Most commands require you to pay a transaction fee because they change the state of the information stored in the blockchain.
 However, you can also write commands that only **read** information from the blockchain.
 Read-only commands don't require transaction fees.

+To execute a command using the `hello-world` contract:

 1. In the left side under Contracts, type the following command: